chunnodu/blog/content/P2P Networks as Organizations.md

-Title: Peer to Peer Networks as Organizations.
+Title: Peer to Peer Networks as Organization Models
 Date: 2018-05-20
 Category: Information Systems

 Are there any similarities between peer-to-peer networks in computing and the nature of operations in Africa?
-Some might think so.
+I'm inclined to think so.

 Using Nigeria as an example, it is noticed that although the citizens are highly entrepreneurial, the entrepreneurship traits do not scale in a meaningful way as large organizations are still usually ineffective.